-The northern flying squirrel is slightly larger and measures 21 inches long, including its 9.5 inch-long tail.
+The northern flying squirrel is slightly smaller and measures 6-10 inches long.
 Northern flying squirrels are distinguished from the southern counterparts by the fact that the hairs on their stomachs are greyish hairs that are tipped white.

 Southern Flying Squirrel Identification

-The slightly smaller southern flying squirrel measures 10 inches with a 3.5 inch-long tail.
+The slightly larger southern flying squirrel measures 10 -14 inches long.
 They have an all white-haired under belly.